WebsiteDeveloper/GitHubAccess/README.md

 ### How To Use
 This extension is not yet ready to use because it currently lacks the core features.
-You have to expose the _renderTree() Method in the ProjectManager currently if you want to test the extension.
-Then press Ctrl+Shift+G to get a Popup.
+You can Test it by pressing Ctrl+Shift+G then you will get a dialog now put in your Username and Password and click the close button, this will open your brackets fork in the project tree.
+#####Be Careful:
+All your currently open files in the working set will be closed without saving so make sure you saved all your current files to avoid loss of data.

 ### Credits
 This extension uses the following open source components: